score-spec/docs/content/en/docs/Concepts/environment-configuration.md

 - The Score Specification declares that a Workload is available on a TCP port.
 - The configuration value is sourced from the target environment's application settings.
 - The Score Specification declares that the Workload is deployed in multiple replicas so that the application can scale up.
-- The exact number of replicas differ given the environment.
+- The exact number of replicas can differ given the environment.
 - The environment specific variables include each value for the specific environment.
 - The Score Specification declares a container image name and tag.
 The image pull secret to fetch the image from the registry has to made available by the platform.